-Making the decision to get dental implants is a huge step toward reclaiming your confidence and oral health.
-Now that the surgery is complete, your focus shifts to healing.
-The next few weeks are a critical time, and knowing what to expect after dental implant surgery can make all the difference between a stressful recovery and a smooth one.
+You’ve made the big decision, and your dental implant surgery is complete.
+Now, the most important part begins: your healing.
+The next few weeks are critical, and knowing what to expect can make all the difference between a stressful recovery and a smooth one.
 This guide is your personal roadmap for the days and weeks ahead.
-We’ll walk you through everything from managing discomfort in the first 24 hours to the simple daily habits that will protect your investment for a lifetime.
-Your body is doing amazing work, and our goal is to give you the knowledge you need to support that process, feel in control, and heal beautifully.
+We’ll walk you through everything from managing discomfort to the simple daily habits that will protect your investment for a lifetime.
+Our goal is to give you the knowledge you need to feel in control, support your body’s amazing work, and heal beautifully.

 Key Takeaways